Quantum computing and simulation with Rydberg coupled Sr atoms in arrays of optical tweezers

 More informationQuantum simulation and computing with Rydberg qubits

 Pictures from the lab

-(left) Fluorescence of Sr atoms trapped in optical tweezers arrange as a Quantum Delta NL logo. (middle) Average fluorescence of individual Sr atoms in a 7x7 tweezer array. (right) The result of many experimental runs, each showing the fluorescence of individual Sr atoms randomly trapped in the 7x7 array.
+(left) Fluorescence of Sr atoms trapped in optical tweezers arrange as a Quantum Delta NL logo. (middle) Average fluorescence of individual Sr atoms in a 10x10 tweezer array. (right) Sorting of individual atoms into a 4x4 array.